carlosedp/riscv-bringup/Readme.md

 To test it out after install, just run `docker run -d -p 8080:8080 carlosedp/echo-riscv` and then `curl http://localhost:8080`.

-There are a couple of projects that build on Risc-V in my [go-playground](https://github.com/carlosedp/go-playground) repo.
+There are a couple of projects that build on RISC-V in my [go-playground](https://github.com/carlosedp/go-playground) repo.

 There is also a [Podman](https://podman.io) package.
 Check more info on [build-podman-env.md](build-podman-env.md).